ivarref/gen-fn/README.md

 the database function must be contained in a single namespace.
 It may refer code that already exists on the transactor classpath.

+## Alternatives

+There is also [classpath functions](https://docs.datomic.com/on-prem/reference/database-functions.html#classpath-functions).
+This means that you will need to update your transactor if you need to add or change a function.

 ## Change log

 ## License